EdCadorniga/GitProjects/GoogleAppsScript/README.md

    - Ensure that the Google Apps Script project has the necessary permissions to access the Secret Manager.

 4. **Triggers**:

-   - Set up triggers in Google Apps Script to automatically run the `refreshToken()` function at regular intervals (e.g., every hour).
+   - It's recommended to set triggers in Google Apps Script to automatically run the for refreshing tokens in `MYOB_RefreshTokens.gs` to every 55 minutes.
+This ensures that access tokens are refreshed before they expire.

 ## Contributing